 Students in the College of Natural Resources have many opportunities to work with outstanding faculty on research projects.
 Research enhances student scholarship and provides participants with invaluable skills and experience.
 The SPUR program offers CNR students the opportunity to participate by applying to a faculty-initiated project, or by submitting a student-initiated project in order to receive funding.
+SPUR is funded by donations make to the Berkeley Fund for Natural Resources.

 Faculty-initiated projects are meant to facilitate the process of finding an undergraduate research position.
 Faculty post available projects every fall, spring, and summer, and eligible students are encouraged to apply.
 Accepted students earn research units while gaining valuable research experience.